drcruft/drcruft.github.io/index.md

 # Welcome

 Hello and welcome.
-Here you'll find various thoughts, how-to articles, and resources around general computing, cyber security, and artificial intelligence and machine learning.
+Here you'll find various thoughts, how-to articles, and resources around general computing, cybersecurity, and artificial intelligence and machine learning.

 # About me